Things We Didn't Think Could Happen in America - 3.22

 We'll continue.

-Well, that is, you know, people that would use uh Russian bought and paid for propaganda by of Hillary uh to get a Pfizer warrant or top FBI actors, uh Department of Justice officials working to exonerate Hillary and not investigate her, even though everybody knows she committed crimes.
+That is, you know, people that would use Russian-bought and paid-for propaganda of Hillary to get a FISA warrant or top FBI actors, Department of Justice officials working to exonerate Hillary and not investigate her, even though everybody knows she committed crimes.

-And you're sitting here thinking this doesn't surprise me because I I watched it all happen in my own experience.
+And you're sitting here thinking, this doesn't surprise me because I watched it all happen in my own experience.

-And being at the level that we were at where we and being that night even where we actually were willing to lay down our lives for people like that, and they still turn on you.
+And being at the level that we were at, and being that night, even where we actually were willing to lay down our lives for people like that, and they still turn on you.

 It never is a shock.

-And when they still try to hide it, when the FBI tried to hide it, and I I did put that out there, where tweeted that, hey, the FBI are trying to get us for excessive force.
+And when they still try to hide it, when the FBI tries to hide it, and I did put that out there where tweeted that, hey, the FBI are trying to get us for excessive force.

 They're questioning.